fitzsim/cl-starter-script/README.md

 * SBCL, GNU CLISP and ECL support, so far.

+* Compilation support for SBCL and GNU CLISP.

-* Self-contained within the checkout directory.
+* Self-contained within the recursive checkout directory.

 * Runnable without an Internet connection after the first Git clone.